mattfarina/google_analytics_node_tracking/README.md

   branch uses async for Google Analytics and the Google Analytics variable would need to be handled differently.

+- The data available from the API is from yesterday on back.
+If you enable the module wait a day before placing the blocks.
+The blocks will show no data for the first day the module is enabled.

 ## Installation

 1. Enable block caching on /admin/settings/performance.
 Without block caching